 Mexican Hot Chocolate made of bittersweet chocolate, milk, and ground black pepper.
-Rich, creamy and delicious, it’s the perfect way to warm up on cold winter days!
+Rich, creamy and decadent, it’s the perfect way to warm up!

 - In a saucepan over medium heat, heat milk until hot but not boiling.

 - Add chocolate, sugar, cinnamon, and black pepper.

 - Whisk together until chocolate is melted and the mixture is frothy.
 Serve hot.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”